1155157110/RaC/README.md

 ## Note

 - This paper has been accepted by IEEE International Conference on Computing, Networking and Communications (ICNC'25).
-- We want to bring readers' attention on the revision of a typo we made in the ICNC proceeding: xxx
+- We want to bring readers' attention on the revision of a typo we made in the ICNC proceeding: In the abstract and the conclusion, the **accuracy improvement** of our experimental results is **28.75%**, not 63.73%.
+We mistook the absolute value of accuracy as the relative performance improvement.
+We have reached out the chair for revision, but we are told that the proceeding has been finalized and cannot be revised.
+Hereby we made the clarification to readers.
+We apologize for the confusion.

 ## Introduction